lanl/tardigrade-asp/docs/gitlab_setup.rst

 Update settings for your repository
 ***********************************

-Bitbucket repositories in the `Material Models Bitbucket project`_ inherit permissions and settings from that project.
+Bitbucket repositories in the `Material Models`_ Gitlab sub-group inherit permissions and settings from that sub-group.
 This included read permission for the ``w13bitbucket`` UNIX group (`W-13 Managed UNIX Groups`_).
 For most developers, these inherited repository settings are appropriate and only a small number of settings must be updated.